him123/nitorAssignment/README.md

 ~`main.dart` theme is configured.
 Root of the app is defined in this file.

-_P S I have develope this app in order to submit the interview assignment for Nitor Infotech_
+_P S I have developed this app in order to submit the interview assignment for Nitor Infotech_